msschwartz21/msschwartz21.github.io/content/publication/bannon-2021-kiosk/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "bioRxiv"
+publication: "Nature Methods"
 publication_short: ""

-abstract: Deep learning is transforming the ability of life scientists to extract information from images.
-These techniques have better accuracy than conventional approaches and enable previously impossible analyses.
-As the capability of deep learning methods expands, they are increasingly being applied to large imaging datasets.
-The computational demands of deep learning present a significant barrier to large-scale image analysis.
-To meet this challenge, we have developed DeepCell 2.0, a platform for deploying deep learning models on large imaging datasets (>105-megapixel images) in the cloud.
-This software enables the turnkey deployment of a Kubernetes cluster on all commonly used operating systems.
-By using a microservice architecture, our platform matches computational operations with their hardware requirements to reduce operating costs.
-Further, it scales computational resources to meet demand, drastically reducing the time necessary for analysis of large datasets.
-A thorough analysis of costs demonstrates that cloud computing is economically competitive for this application.
-By treating hardware infrastructure as software, this work foreshadows a new generation of software packages for biology in which computational resources are a dynamically allocated resource.
+abstract: Deep learning is transforming the analysis of biological images, but applying these models to large datasets remains challenging.
+Here we describe the DeepCell Kiosk, cloud-native software that dynamically scales deep learning workflows to accommodate large imaging datasets.
+To demonstrate the scalability and affordability of this software, we identified cell nuclei in 10 6 1-megapixel images in~ 5.5 h for~ US $250, with a cost below US $100 achievable depending on cluster configuration.
+The DeepCell Kiosk can be downloaded at https://github.com/vanvalenlab/kiosk-console; a persistent deployment is available at https://deepcell.org/.

 # Summary.
 An optional shortened abstract.
 summary: